-The NCSFNSS was created by five of the Tsimshian communities of the North Coast to work together on issues of shared value.
+The NCSFNSS was created by a group of Tsimshian communities of the North Coast to work together on issues of shared value.
 In order to engage in the British Columbia Treaty Process, the Tsimshian people worked together through the Tsimshian Tribal Council beginning in 1994.
-When this organization dissolved in 2005, five of the Tsimshian communities decided to continue working together on technical issues common to their communities.
+When this organization dissolved in 2005, a group of Tsimshian communities decided to continue working together on technical issues common to their communities.
 This led to the creation of the North Coast-Skeena First Nations Stewardship Society.

 The NCSFNSS has four mandate statements:

 1. Pursue Program Partnerships: Deliver programs and projects in partnership with other agencies.